Blooket Hacks Guide for Students and Teachers

 Lesson flow

-- Exit ticket three minutes where students write one thing they will practice next
+- Exit ticket: three minutes, where students write one thing they will practice next

 Follow up

-Use Blooket item data and exit tickets to identify a small group for targeted support Plan a short reteach and assign a short practice set for spaced review
+Use Blooket item data and exit tickets to identify a small group for targeted support.
+Plan a short reteach and assign a short practice set for spaced review.

-Alternatives and complement strategies
+Alternatives and complementary strategies

 When to pair Blooket with other tools

-Blooket is best for engagement and formative practice Use a learning management system for gradebook integration and deeper item analysis Use Blooket when the primary goal is motivation and quick formative checks
+Blooket is best for engagement and formative practice.
+Use a learning management system for gradebook integration and deeper item analysis.
+Use Blooket when the primary goal is motivation and quick formative checks.

 Complement tools for workflow efficiency

-Spreadsheets for batch drafting rubrics for reflection and simple screen capture tools for short teacher explanations work well with Blooket Use each tool for its strength and keep the lesson coherent
+Spreadsheets for batch drafting rubrics for reflection and simple screen capture tools for short teacher explanations work well with Blooket.
+Use each tool for its strength and keep the lesson coherent.

 Competitor analysis and what works in other implementations